Data Cables

 Coaxial cables – RG/URM types

-These cables are generally used for the transmission of radio frequency signals, including television aerial connections, transmission of video (CCTV) images and also broadband signals.
+These data cables are generally used for the transmission of radio frequency signals, including television aerial connections, transmission of video (CCTV) images and also broadband signals.
+Coaxial cables are often used as TV and video cables.

 A Coaxial cable consists of an inner conductor surrounded by an insulating spacer, surrounded by an outer cylindrical conductor.
 The term coaxial comes from the inner conductor and the outer shield sharing the same geometric axis.

-Coaxial cables have varying physical & performance characteristics such as physical size, frequency performance, attenuation, power handling capabilities, flexibility, strength and cost.
+Coaxial data cables have varying physical & performance characteristics such as physical size, frequency performance, attenuation, power handling capabilities, flexibility, strength, and cost.
+They are resistant to signal interference, can support high-frequency signals, and are also incredibly durable and long-lasting.

-Composite coaxial cables are also available were additional shields are required effectively turning the initial cable into a super-screened coaxial cable.
+Composite coaxial data transfer cables are also available where additional shields are required effectively turning the initial cable into a super-screened coaxial cable.

 Optical fibre cables

-Fibre optic cables are intended to provide fast transmission speeds.
-These cables transmit data signals in the form of light.
+Fibre optic data cables are intended to provide fast transmission speeds.
+These data transfer cables transmit data signals in the form of light, instead of electricity.
 The light channel consists of two main parts which are the core and the cladding.
 The cladding is intended to provide mechanical protection to the cores.
+Optical fibre data cables are widely used for internet, telecommunications, and long-distance data transmission, because they have high bandwidth and rarely lose signal.

 The difference in density of the core and cladding ensures that a beam of light moving through the core is reflected from the cladding, instead of being refracted into it.

-By design, optical fibre cables are lightweight and tend not have the same signal degradation issues as other data cables.
-With this being said, most commonly available fibre optic cables are quite fragile and where dynamic/moving usage is required, ruggedised version are required.
+By design, optical fibre cables are lightweight and tend not to have the same signal degradation issues as other data cables.
+With this being said, most commonly available fibre optic cables are quite fragile and where dynamic/moving usage is required, ruggedised versions are required.

 There are two main types of light propagation, the first being single mode and the second being multimode.
-Multimode fibre allows for multiple beams to move through the core.
+Single mode data cables usually have a core size between 8-10 microns, and are usually used for long-distance communication such as internet and telecom.
+Multimode fibre allows for multiple beams to move through the core, with a core size of 50–62.5 microns making them suited for for short-distance data transmission, for example, in data centres.

-One of the key benefits of using fibre optic cable is that Attenuation is incredibly low in comparison to traditional Copper data cable types.
+One of the key benefits of using fibre optic cable is that attenuation is incredibly low in comparison to traditional copper data transfer cable types.
 They also offer extremely high bandwidth and do not suffer from Electromagnetic interference (EMI).
+They are one of the most popular data transfer cables as they are secure and have extremely high transfer speeds.
+However, they can be more fragile and expensive, and require specialist data cable installation – if you need any help choosing which cable is the best for you, get in touch with our sales team and we can point you in the right direction.

 Local Area Network Cables (LAN cables)

-Local area network cables (LAN cables) also commonly referred to as their category type i.e Category 5 (Cat 5), Category 5e (Cat 5e), Category 6 (Cat 6), Category 6a (Cat 6a) and Category 7 (Cat 7) versions are based on the Ethernet protocol and have been available within the market place for a number of years..
-These cables are widely available in different versions relating to the shielding which is available on each version respectively.
+Local area network data cables (LAN cables) also commonly referred to as their category type i.e. Category 5 (Cat 5), Category 5e (Cat 5e), Category 6 (Cat 6), Category 6a (Cat 6a) and Category 7 (Cat 7) versions are based on the Ethernet protocol and have been available within the market place for a number of years.
+These data transfer cables are widely available in different versions relating to the shielding which is available on each version respectively.

 The transfer rates typically being 100 Base-T – 100 megabits per second (Mbps) in most existing local area networks and more recently Gigabit which is 1000 megabits per second (Mbps).
 Gigabit ethernet is also commonly referred to as Fast Ethernet.